Slovenia in the Eurovision Song Contest 2012: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 25 January 2012, a special allocation draw was held which placed each country into one of the two semi-finals.
-Slovenia was placed into the second semi-final, to be held on 24 May 2012.
+On 25 January 2012, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+Slovenia was placed into the second semi-final, to be held on 24 May 2012, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 20 March 2012 and Slovenia was set to perform in position 9, following the entry from Bulgaria and before the entry from Croatia.

-In Slovenia, the semi-finals were televised on RTV SLO2 and the final was televised on RTV SLO1 with commentary by Andrej Hofer.
+In Slovenia, the semi-finals were televised on TV SLO 2 and the final was televised on TV SLO 1.
+All shows featured commentary by Andrej Hofer.
 The Slovenian spokesperson, who announced the Slovenian votes during the final, was Lorella Flego.

 Semi-final

 Eva Boto took in technical rehearsals on 16 and 19 May, followed by dress rehearsals on 23 and 24 May.
 This included the jury show on 23 May where the professional juries of each country watched and voted on the competing entries.

 The Slovenian performance featured Eva Boto performing in a long white dress attached with a flower decoration together with five backing vocalists who also wore long white dresses.
 The stage colours transitioned from blue to gold as the song progressed, and the LED screens displayed blue waving cloth which changed to golden bubbles in the middle of the performance.
 The Slovenian performance was choreographed by Matic Zadravec from the Maestro Dance Studio.
 The five backing vocalists that joined Eva Boto on stage were: Ana Bezjak, Katja Koren, Martina Majerle, Mateja Majerle and Sandra Feketija.
 Majerle previously represented Slovenia in the Eurovision Song Contest 2009 together with the group Quartissimo where they failed to qualify to the grand final of the contest with the song "Love Symphony".

-Despite being one of the bookmakers favourites, at the end of the show, Slovenia was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
+At the end of the show, Slovenia was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Slovenia placed seventeenth in the semi-final, receiving a total of 31 points.